 Quite simply, there is no other recording channel strip on the planet that has the versatility of the ARC-1.1.
 What you have here is a mic/line preamp, parametric equalizer and compressor/limiter that can be used in conjuction as a recording channel or, accessed as completely separate elements.
 The ARC is not just one piece of kit but multiple pieces bundled into one chassis with a clever relay routing system so you can assign each element to the main signal path or to externally accessed I/O.

-The signal path of the ARC utilizes high end audio opamps from Analog Devices which have been selected for their wide frequency response and naturally warm sound.
-These devices are also used in our SOC-1.1 compressor, which has been likened by many to sound like a tube unit.
+The signal path of the ARC utilizes high end audio amplifiers from Analog Devices which have been selected for their wide frequency response and naturally warm sound.
 The mic preamp input uses our BE40 True Class A amplifiers to provide impressively low noise at high gains.
 The output section of the ARC includes a switchable steel core transformer that adds a more vintage sound if so desired.
+(All componentry is "through hole", there is no sub-minature surface mount circuitry in this unit).

 First up is the all important mic preamp.
 The ARC utilises the Buzz Audio BE40 True Class A high speed amplifiers developed for the MA-2.2 mic preamp.
 The BE40 amplifiers ensure accurate transient detail reproduction and very good noise performance.
 Another feature is the padless input circuit with a +15dB gain boost switch instead, providing a total mic gain range of +9 to +65dB.
 The mic load control adjusts the mic input impedance from 200 ohm thru to 5k ohms.
 This control provides another means of varying the tonal quality of the connected microphone.
 The 48V phantom power switch features a soft start circuit to avoid thumps and bangs.
 A direct output of the mic preamp stage is available on the rear panel allowing use of the mic pre section whilst using the ARC in line mode.